Running slower sounds simple. Until you actually try it.

 Why this happens

-Your body adapts to the pace you use most.
+Your body adapts to the pace you use most often.

 The transition phase